sebwylleman/CV/README.md

 Playing **tennis**: I'm a big fan of racket sports, and there's nothing quite like the rush of adrenaline that comes with a friendly game.
 Although I must admit my serve does need some work!

 Exploring **Linux**: I'm new to the tech meetup scene, but I've recently discovered a fantastic local Linux Users group in London.
-These meetups are a great way to connect with fellow Linux enthusiasts, share cool projects, and dive deep into the latest advancements in the tech world.
+These meetups are great to connect with fellow Linux enthusiasts, share cool projects, and dive deep into the latest advancements in the tech world.